package org.antforge;

 // XXX Subclass relationships are currently ignored.

-ArrayList<CtClass> parameters = new ArrayList<CtClass>();
+ArrayList parameters = new ArrayList();

-for (Class<?> parameterType : method.getParameterTypes()) {
+for (Class> parameterType : method.getParameterTypes()) {

 if (markedInterfaces.contains(parameterType))